 - Is there is a labour dispute in process?

 - Has the employer made reasonable efforts to comply with conditions of a previously-issued LMIA?

-NAFTA-Based Work Permits
+FTA Based Work Permits

-- Intra-company Transferees (“ICT”): those who have
+- Intra-company Transferees (“ICT”): citizens of FTA countries who have

 - the position has been executive, senior managerial, or required specialized knowledge.